cedadev/online_ca_client/README.md

 Example Clients
 ---------------
 The is a shell script client as well as Python command line client and API.
+It is *strongly* recommended to use the Python command line or API rather than the shell script client because the latter may be deprecated in the future.

 ### Shell script client ###
 Bootstrap trust saving CA trust root certificates in ``./ca-trustroots`` directory: